TheBogueRat/beaconHunt/Mobile App/readme.txt

 an application to locate advertising beacons as part of a scavanger hunt.
 Currently, all beacons are hard coded.
-A second app will be used to create/modify personalized scavanger hunts which will be made available at the startup screen via login/lists.
+A second app will be used to create/modify personalized scavanger hunts which will be made available at the startup screen via login/program code.
 For now, customizations can be made via the mySql database.

 Image naming convention -